SebastienBtr/Micro-express/README.md

 # POC microservices

-Complete example of a small microservies architecture driven by specifications
+Complete example of a small microservices architecture driven by specifications.

 # Project structure